HOW WE HELP

 Litigation for Business Immigration

-Leleu & Gomez Alfaro are experienced immigration litigators.
+Leleu & Associates are experienced immigration litigators.
 Having collectively prosecuted more than three hundred immigration cases we have extensive litigation experience in the Immigration Courts and before the Board of Immigration Appeals.
 In addition, we provide immigration-related representation in the United States District Courts, especially before the Southern and Eastern Districts of New York and United States Court of Appeals for the 2nd Circuit.

 Filing a lawsuit can be a powerful tool to prompt U.S. Citizenship and Immigration Services (USCIS) to issue an approval notice or to obtain a finding that USCIS wrongly rejected and/or adjudicated an application.
 We can also apply for administrative remedies to reverse rejections by USCIS.
 If warranted, we would also seek judicial review to overcome a final but erroneous denial of your immigration application.